dairycultist/peanutbutter-vanilla-plus/README.md

 # Peanutbutter (Vanilla+) [StationAPI]

-Minecraft vanilla+ mod that leans into the light medieval fantasy elements of Minecraft, fleshing out existing mechanics without feeling bloated.
+Minecraft vanilla+ mod that leans into the light medieval fantasy elements of Minecraft, adding content that fleshing out existing mechanics without feeling bloated or incoherent.

-- The added content should be coherent
-- lonely (no other humans, they're all zombies at best)
-- new structures, new mobs (types of zombie, aggressive wildlife like wasps, piranhas, sharks), new blocks, not really new items tho

 ## Implemented